 What do you want the partnership with 4C Strategies to lead to?

-From your perspective, at what point did you realize that it was time to bring in third-party support for your crisis management team?
+From your perspective, at what point did you realise that it was time to bring in third-party support for your crisis management team?

 Erik: “It’s also valuable to have a third party who is used to doing similar exercises, so that it is as realistic as possible, and who can stress-test your routines to see if they are robust enough.”

 We return to Ella to conclude the interview about AMF’s crisis management work.

 How often does a company need to practise?

 “My advice is to work on three integrated components; crisis prevention through risk management, recovery planning through business continuity management, and crisis management through training and simulation exercises.

 The most important thing is to have a long-term training and exercise strategy with clear goals.
 This enables you to work in a structured and systematic way, and to create awareness within the organisation as a whole about the routines and methods that apply before, during and after a crisis.